Night terrors and nightmares

 • you're having regular nightmares that are affecting your sleep and everyday life

-How to help a child who has night terrors or nightmares
+How to help with night terrors or nightmares

 For most people, night terrors and nightmares get better on their own.

-If your child is having night terrors or nightmares, there are things you can try to help.
+If you or your child are having night terrors or nightmares, there are things you can try to help.

 Do